Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 In a STD compilation, it was seen that the initial stack frame was reduced from 568 to 488 with this change (with no registered components, configs, or services).
-Adding components, configs, or services increased the initial stack size of the pre-rfc implementation by the size of the object + minimal overhead where as with this implementaiton, almost no additional stack frame size was seen.
+Adding components, configs, or services increased the initial stack size of the pre-rfc implementation by the size of the object + minimal overhead where as with this implementation, almost no additional stack frame size was seen.

 Additionally, I will note that there will be a very (and I mean very) slight performance increase as we certain functionalities (such as the section extractor) move away from dyn trait objects and vtable indirection.
 I want to reiterate that this is incredibly small performance gain.
-Almost worth not mentioning, but I do find it important to atleast mention in writing.
+Almost worth not mentioning, but I do find it important to at least mention in writing.